tradingstrategy-ai/proxy-server/README.md

 This setup does not have any development testing - all changes to tweak URL configuration must be done directly on the production server.
 You need to have `tradingstrategy.ai` override in `/etc/hosts` to test.

-# Restarting Caddy on production and makign config changes
+# Restarting Caddy on production and making config changes

 Get an updated `Caddyfile` and then run